glitznerf/glitznerf.github.io/index.md

 Currently, I am organising the weekly [FATA Research Section](https://www.gla.ac.uk/schools/computing/research/researchsections/fata-section/) seminars and am a member of the British Combinatorial Committee ([BCC](https://www.britishcombinatorics.org.uk/)) and the School's Learning & Teaching Committee.

-On the editorial side, I have reviewed for the journals [Discrete Applied Mathematics](https://www.sciencedirect.com/journal/discrete-applied-mathematics) and [Theoretical Economics](https://econtheory.org) and for the conferences [Symposium on Discrete Algorithms 2025](https://www.siam.org/conferences-events/siam-conferences/soda25/) and [45th Foundations of Software Technology and Theoretical Computer Science](https://www.fsttcs.org.in/2025/).
+On the editorial side, I have reviewed for the journals [Discrete Applied Mathematics](https://www.sciencedirect.com/journal/discrete-applied-mathematics) and [Theoretical Economics](https://econtheory.org) and for the events [Symposium On Discrete Algorithms 2025 (SODA)](https://www.siam.org/conferences-events/siam-conferences/soda25/), [45th Foundations of Software Technology and Theoretical Computer Science (FSTTCS)](https://www.fsttcs.org.in/2025/), [European Symposium on Algorithms 2026 (ESA)](https://algo-conference.org/2026/esa/), and the [8th International Workshop on Matching Under Preferences (MATCH-UP)](https://matchup2026.crest.science/).

-Recently, we organised the 29th Postgraduate Combinatorial Conference ([PCC 2025](https://sites.google.com/view/pcc2025/home)) in Glasgow.
+Recently, we organised the [29th Postgraduate Combinatorial Conference (PCC 2025)](https://sites.google.com/view/pcc2025/home) in Glasgow, which was great fun.

 In the past, I have supported the [University of Zurich's Blockchain Center](https://www.blockchain.uzh.ch/) as a voluntary Research Engineer, represented my undergraduate cohort to the School of Computing Science and the School of Mathematics and Statistics as a Class Rep and acted as a Peer Assisted Learning Mentor for new undergraduate students.